microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-02.md

 ## Description

 In the eShopOnWeb Azure environment, there are three compute resources to be aware of:
-- **`vmss-wth-monitor-d-eu`** - Virtual Machine Scale Set (VMSS) hosting the eShopOnWeb web site
+- **`vmss-wth-monitor-d-XX`** - Virtual Machine Scale Set (VMSS) hosting the eShopOnWeb web site
-- **`vmwthdbdeu`** - Virtual Machine running SQL Server 2019 hosting the eShopOnWeb database
+- **`vmwthdbdXX`** - Virtual Machine running SQL Server 2019 hosting the eShopOnWeb database
-- **`vmwthvsdeu`** - Virtual Machine running Windows Server 2022 + Visual Studio 2022 + SQL Management Studio to act as a "jumpbox" that you will login to for administrative tasks.
+- **`vmwthvsdXX`** - Virtual Machine running Windows Server 2022 + Visual Studio 2022 + SQL Management Studio to act as a "jumpbox" that you will login to for administrative tasks.

+>**Note** The "XX" in each resource name will vary based on the Azure region the eShopOnWeb Azure environment has been deployed to.

 Azure Bastion has been configured to enable you to securely login to any of these VMs with a Remote Desktop session through a web brower.